Retirement is a life-changing event.

 The key is to find clarity first, before physically heading in a direction with your belongings.

 Do it with the right intentions and carefully plan your move.
-You’ll definitely experience an improvement in your quality of life.
+You’ll definitely experience an improvement in your quality of life and boost your happiness in retirement.

 #7 Get in Touch with Your Artistic Side